Get-Your/Get-Your/README.md

   - Each instance has users named for that instance to avoid confusion
   - Each instance has database(s) named for the environment to avoid confusion
 - Database names
-  - `platform_dev` is the database name on the DEV server instance
+  - `getyour_dev` is the database name on the DEV server instance
-  - `platform_stage` and `platform_prod` are separate databases on the PROD server instance
+  - `getyour_stage` and `getyour_prod` are separate databases on the PROD server instance
   - The 'monitor' counterpart (used by Django for logging) is its own database in each environment (specified where necessary as \<monitor_database\>)
 - Database users (\<env\> is the database instance for each user ('dev', 'stage', or 'prod'))
   - developer_\<env\>_user: Privileged database user, used locally for Django development